 Tamis was drawn to become a singing coach when her own struggles with stage fright and vocal challenges lead her to study everything (from neurology to pedagogy) to "slay that dragon."
 She had such bad stage fright that she walked off the stage during a performance, apologizing to the audience that she forgot the lyrics.

-After graduating on the Honor's List with a Vocal/Music Degree in 1991, she became a part of the teaching team for the Joy of Singing classes through SRJC Community Education, specializing in helping new students overcome stage fright and helping returning students with vocal training, staging, and costuming (See Videos.)
+After graduating on the Honor's List with a Vocal/Music Degree in 1991, she became a part of the teaching team for the Joy of Singing classes held at Santa Rosa Junior College, specializing in helping new students overcome stage fright and tutoring returning students with vocal training, staging, and costuming (See Videos.)

 Her teaching experience also includes: Song Composition-- Cotati/Rohnert Park School District, and Musical Theater-- Bellevue School District.
 She was featured in the 2016 March issue of Sonoma Family Magazine in an article "Music Matters" for her unconventional teaching style.
 (See Article.)

 Tamis comes from a musical family and a long line of teachers.
 Her parents and grandparents were musicians, her maternal grandfather was a music teacher, her paternal grandfather hand-crafted violins.
 Her father and mother were both teachers: father in mathematics and drafting, and mother in arts and crafts, to which she credits her left-brain/right-brain analytical but playfully creative style of teaching.
 Growing up with no radio in the car, she learned how to sing harmony at a young age by singing along with the family.

 She has been in many plays and talent shows, starting in grade school.
 And in high school she was awarded the Bank of America Award in Theater Arts.
 Refusing to let her stage fright interfere with her desire to perform, she implemented her theater background experience and "became a character" on stage.